EXHIBIT CLOSED THROUGH 2019

 Why are dinosaurs extinct?
 Why do giraffes have long necks?
 Why do flowers come in many colors?
 Follow Iggy the Iguana on the Evolution Trail throughout the Museum and find the answers to these and other questions.
 Explore the exhibits to discover how environmental changes, natural selection, extinction, and other factors play a part in the ongoing process of evolution.

-Location: First Floor Special Exhibits Gallery (Off the Rotunda in Mammals Hall)
+Location: First Floor, Special Exhibits Hall (near the Mammals Hall)

 Location: African Voices Hall Focus Gallery, 1st Floor